bns-hack/budionosan_bunnyshellstackjamhackathon/.bunnyshell/templates/python-streamlit/README.md

 ## Environment Overview

 This template have **Bunnyshell** environment file - bunnyshell.yaml.
-This nvironment Template is a working Magento 2.4 instance
 - **name: firstbunnyshell** are is **Bunnyshell** environment name.
 - **components** are is a definition of the application in the Environment.
   - **kind: Application** are is used for git-stored code that needs to be built.